 The battery pack uses 8 AA batteries, which are not included when you buy them.
 Although that is always the case with battery-operated devices, right?
 So, be sure to stock up before you head out with the battery pack.

 Note: The insurance version of the breast pump, however, doesn’t include them.

 Just one more thing on the Medela, before we get into the nitty-gritty of spare parts.
 If you want the whole kit then consider getting the Medela Pump in Style Advanced as it includes almost all the extra bits you could want.
 Backpack, battery pack etc.

 Accessibility (Spare Parts)

 For some of you, this is going to be one of the more important factors.
-Stuff happens; pumps get knocked over, tubes and flanges get broken and sometimes you are going to need to replace a part of your pump in the next 15 minutes if you want to use it that day.
+Stuff happens; pumps get knocked over, tubes and flanges get broken and sometimes you are going to need to replace a part of your electric breast pump in the next 15 minutes if you want to use it that day.